 1. Log in to the management console.

-2. Under Networking, select Virtual Private Cloud.
-On the Virtual Private Cloud page displayed, click Create VPC.
+2. Choose Networking > Virtual Private Cloud.
+On the displayed page, click Create VPC.

 3. Configure the parameters as follows and click Create Now.
 For details on how to create a VPC, see the Virtual Private Cloud User Guide.